UCSC-VLAA/MixCon3D/README.md

 ## Acknowledgment
 This codebase is based on [OpenShape](https://github.com/Colin97/OpenShape_code).
 Thanks to the authors for their awesome contributions!
+This work is partially supported by TPU Research Cloud (TRC) program and Google Cloud Research Credits program.

 ## Contact
 Questions and discussions are welcome via [gaoyp23@mail2.sysu.edu.cn](gaoyp23@mail2.sysu.edu.cn) or open an issue here.